yyf/ai-agentic-platforms/README.md

-# A list of AI agents, tools, protocols, papers, courses, platforms, and model leaderboards
+# A curated list of everyting about AI agent

 ## A list of lists of AI agents, LLM apps, and MCP servers
 - [e2b-dev/awesome-ai-agents](https://github.com/e2b-dev/awesome-ai-agents): A list of AI autonomous agents.